wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 | img           | (required)  | Any key from MAPPING | The image key name to display.
 Combine two keys with + for stacking.                          |
 | layout        | split       | wide, split, tri     | Column width: 1-column (wide), 2-column (split), 3-column (tri).
 Default is split (2-column). |

+The Worker also exposes an internal /proxy endpoint used by the rendered HTML page to fetch upstream image bytes.
+It accepts a single key parameter (e.g., /proxy?key=i29MainAve-north) that must match an entry in the MAPPING table.
+This endpoint is not intended for direct configuration on a display screen — displays must always use the ?img= endpoint, which renders the HTML page that in turn references /proxy.
+The /proxy endpoint only accepts keys defined in MAPPING; arbitrary URLs cannot be fetched through it, preventing the Worker from being used as an open proxy.

 ## 3.5 Layout Dimensions